Do you sell CT scanning systems?

 What is the accuracy of the CT scan results?

 The scan accuracy varies widely from the machine being used, type of detector, resolution of the detector, type of part, and size of part.
-However, as a guideline, accuracy’s range between 1 micron to 150 micron.
-For projects requiring accuracies tighter than 5 micron, very detailed scan calibration is required.
-During the quoting phase, scan accuracy can be provided to the customer prior to any ct scanning.
+For projects requiring accuracies tighter than 5 microns, very detailed scan calibration is required.
+During the quoting phase, scan accuracy can be provided to the customer prior to any scanning.

 What is the resolution of the CT scan?

 The scan resolution varies widely from the machine being used, resolution of the detector, spot size of the source, and size of scanning window.
-Howeveras a guideline, scan resolution ranges between 1 micron to 150 micron.
+However as a guideline, scan resolution ranges between 1 micron to 320 microns.
 During the quoting phase, scan resolution can be provided to the customer prior to any scanning.

 Yes.
 Every system is calibrated on a regular basis for mechanical movement.
 Due to the number of processing parameters associated with Industrial CT, every scan is also calibrated to ensure the highest accuracy for every project.